Hans von Spakovsky: Early life and education

+Career

+Before entering politics, he worked as a government affairs consultant, in a corporate legal department, and in private practice.
 Von Spakovsky served as Republican Party chairman in Fulton County, Georgia, and as a Republican appointee to the Fulton County Registration and Election Board, where he championed strict voter-identification laws.

 Von Spakovsky became a member of Voting Integrity Project, which investigated alleged voter fraud across the United States, as well as a member of the politically conservative Federalist Society.
 He worked as a lawyer for George W. Bush's team during the 2000 Florida Presidential election recount.
 After Bush's election victory, von Spakovsky was appointed to the Civil Rights division of the U.S. Department of Justice.

-Controversy
+In 2023, von Spakovsky authored the chapter on the Federal Election Commission for the ninth edition of the Heritage Foundation's book Mandate for Leadership, which provides the policy agenda for Project 2025.

+Controversies

-Efforts to exclude Democrats and "mainstream Republicans" from "voter fraud" commission
+Efforts to exclude Democrats and mainstream Republicans from presidential advisory commission

-On February 22, 2017, Von Spakovsky sent an email arguing against the appointment of Democrats and "mainstream Republicans" to the Trump administration's Presidential Advisory Commission on Election Integrity.
+On February 22, 2017, von Spakovsky sent an email arguing against the appointment of Democrats and "mainstream Republicans" to the Trump administration's Presidential Advisory Commission on Election Integrity.
 The email was forwarded to U.S. Attorney General Jeff Sessions by an aide.
-The release of the email led civil rights leaders to call for Von Spakovsky to step down from the commission and for the commission to be disbanded.
+The release of the email led civil rights leaders to call for von Spakovsky to step down from the commission and for the commission to be disbanded by early 2018.